ibrasheed/FinalProject/README.md

 ## Cleaning scripts
+### wave 5
-wave 5 cleaning.R is the R script for scraping and cleaning wave 5 of the afrobarometer survey wave 6 cleaning.R is the R script for scraping and cleaning wave 6 of the afrobarometer survey wave 7 cleaning.R is the R script for scraping and cleaning wave 5 of the afrobarometer survey
+- wave 5 cleaning.R is the R script for scraping and cleaning wave 5 of the afrobarometer survey
+- wave 6 cleaning.R is the R script for scraping and cleaning wave 6 of the afrobarometer survey
+- wave 7 cleaning.R is the R script for scraping and cleaning wave 5 of the afrobarometer survey

 ##cleaned data
 "wave5_cleaned.csv" is the output file after cleaning, i.e. after "executing wave 5 cleaning.R"